lvillasen/Serial-Port-Plotter/README.md

 ## Usage

 - Clone the repository
+- Connect a serial port cable between the computer and a source device.
 - Open the file index.html with any web browser that support the Web Serial API.

 ## Live Demo